Information for New Students

 Trinity Term – The third term of the academic year, usually running from late April to late June

-Vice-Chancellor – The senior officer of the University
+Vice-Chancellor – The senior officer of the University; the current VC is Professor Irene Tracey

 Viva – oral exam